 After the Ceremony

-If you paid to be married but your officiant wasn’t a registered officiant, you may have legal grounds to recover damages.
-Contact our office for a free case evaluation and to see if you qualify.
+If you paid to be married but discover that your officiant was not properly registered, you may have legal grounds to recover damages.